crypticCaroline/puppyplaymates/README.md

 ***

 ## Skeleton
-Please see the [Features](#features) section to for more information on what user actions are on each page Please refer back to the [structure](#structure) to see the navigation and user pathways
+Please see the [Features](#features) section for more information on what user actions are on each page Please refer back to the [structure](#structure) to see the navigation and user pathways